ExchangeBC/BCDevExchange-app/README.md

 <a rel="discovery" href="https://github.com/BCDevExchange/docs/wiki/Project-States"><img alt="Being designed and built, but in the lab.
 May change, disappear, or be buggy." style="border-width:0" src="https://img.shields.io/badge/BCDevExchange-Discovery-yellow.svg" title="Being designed and built, but in the lab.
 May change, disappear, or be buggy." /></a>

 The organization page for the BCDevExchange experiment.
-This is a browser only custom web app that uses:
+This is a custom web app that uses:

 -  AngularJS
 -  Bootstrap

-This app does not call any APIs, yet...
+-  NodeJS
+-  MongoDB
+-  nginx

 *We are open to pull requests!
 Just check out our [CONTIBUTING.md](https://github.com/BCDevExchange/BCDevExchange-app/blob/master/CONTRIBUTING.md) for the details.*

 ## Development ##

-You'll need [NodeJS](http://nodejs.org/) and [GIT](http://git-scm.com/downloads).
+You'll need [MongoDB](http://www.mongodb.org/), [NodeJS](http://nodejs.org/) and [GIT](http://git-scm.com/downloads).
 Clone this repo from GitHub, change directory to the repo root and:

 `$ npm install `